nicoleyang22/Python-Beginner-Project/README.md

 3. **Data Grouping and Aggregation** : using groupby() to calculate the mean of ('Sleep Duration','Quality of Sleep') which grouped by occupation and BMI category.
 4. **Sorting and Indexing** : using sort_values() and index[0] to extracted the occupation with the lowest average sleep duration and sleep quality.
 5. **Dictionary Storage** : stored the output of insomnia ratios for different categories in a dictionary, which looks more organizing and structuring.

-### Conclusions

-#### Occupation and Sleep:

-The occupation with the lowest average sleep duration and sleep quality was both identified as "Sales Representative", which could indicate that people in sales-related roles experience more challenges with sleep, potentially due to factors like work-related stress, irregular hours, or lifestyle choices associated with this job.

-#### BMI and Sleep Disorders:

-The correlation between BMI categories and insomnia rates :

-Individuals in the "Normal" BMI category have a lower insomnia rate (4%)

-"Overweight" individuals have a slightly higher insomnia rate (43%)

-"Obese" category shows the highest insomnia rate at 40%

-It may indicate that higher BMI categories are more likely to experience insomnia, which could be due to factors such as poor physical health, lifestyle habits, or stress.

 ### Contributors
 To contribute to this project, you can fix the repository and submit a pull request.